rohxnn/Top-100-Coders/profile/rohanreji@mulearn.md

 ### About Me

-I am a Self motivated Java Full Stack Developer pursuited Computer Science Engineering at Lourdes Matha Science And Technology Trivandrum,I seek opportunity to learn new technologies and passionate in this software field.I have a strong foundation in java core concepts and also web development like Springboot,HTML,CSS,Bootstrap and interacted with database like MySQL,And I love to learn new Technolgy to grow and stay up to date with this ever changing world.
+I am a Self motivated Java Full Stack Developer pursuited Computer Science Engineering at Lourdes Matha Science And Technology Trivandrum,I seek opportunity to learn new technologies and passionate in this software field.I have a strong foundation in java core concepts and also web development like Springboot,HTML,CSS,Bootstrap and interacted with database like MySQL,And I love to learn new Technology to grow and stay up to date with this ever changing world.

 ### Portfolio Highlights

 https://rohxnn.github.io/RohanProfile/

 #### Leadership and Influence: